 Mexico’s Long War: Drugs, Crime, and the Cartels

-• Since Mexico launched a war on the cartels in 2006, the United States has provided it with billions of dollars in security and counternarcotics assistance.
+- Since 2006, the United States has provided Mexico with billions of dollars in security and counternarcotics assistance as authorities targeted major cartel leaders.

 Introduction

-Mexican authorities have been waging a deadly battle against drug cartels for nearly two decades, but with limited success.
+Mexican authorities have been waging a deadly battle against drug cartels for two decades, with limited success.
 Thousands of Mexicans—including politicians, students, and journalists—die in the conflict every year.
-The country has seen more than 431,000 homicides since 2006, when the government declared war on the cartels.
+Mexico has seen more than 463,000 homicides since 2006, when the government of President Felipe Calderón first declared war on the cartels.

 The United States has partnered closely with its southern neighbor in this fight, providing Mexico with billions of dollars to modernize its security forces, reform its judicial system, and fund development projects aimed at curbing irregular migration.
 Washington has also sought to stem the flow of illegal drugs into the United States by bolstering security and monitoring operations along its border with Mexico.
-Under U.S. President Joe Biden, the two countries adopted a new framework to address insecurity in Mexico and the U.S. opioid crisis, though bilateral relations have become strained amid concerns over Mexican President Andrés Manuel López Obrador’s alleged financial ties to cartels.
+Under U.S. President Joe Biden, the two countries adopted a new framework to address insecurity in Mexico and the U.S. opioid crisis.

 What drugs do the cartels traffic?

-Mexican drug trafficking organizations (DTOs)—sometimes referred to as transnational criminal organizations—dominate the import and distribution of cocaine, fentanyl, heroin, marijuana, and methamphetamine in the United States.
-Mexican suppliers are responsible for most heroin and methamphetamine production, while cocaine is largely produced in Colombia and then transported to the United States by Mexican criminal organizations.
+Mexican drug trafficking organizations (DTOs)—sometimes referred to as transnational criminal organizations—dominate the import and distribution of cocaine, fentanyl, heroin, and methamphetamine in the United States.
+Mexican suppliers are responsible for most heroin and methamphetamine production, while cocaine is largely grown and processed in South America (primarily Colombia) and then transported to the United States by Mexican criminal organizations.
 Mexico, along with China, is also a leading source of fentanyl, a synthetic opioid up to fifty times more potent than heroin and easier to produce.

 Which are the largest cartels?

 Mexico’s drug cartels are in a constant state of flux.
 Over the decades, they have grown, splintered, forged new alliances, and battled one another for territory.
-The two cartels that pose the most significant drug trafficking threats [PDF] to the United States, according to the U.S. Drug Enforcement Administration (DEA), are:
+According to the U.S. Drug Enforcement Administration (DEA), the cartels that pose the most significant drug trafficking threats [PDF] to the United States and have been designated as FTOs are the:

 Sinaloa Cartel.
-Formerly led by Joaquín “El Chapo” Guzmán, Sinaloa is one of Mexico’s oldest and most powerful drug trafficking groups with considerable influence in the Mexican government and public institutions.
-In addition to fentanyl trafficking, the group engages in extortion, migrant smuggling, oil and mineral theft, prostitution, and the weapons trade.
-With strongholds in nearly half of Mexico’s states—particularly those along the Pacific coast in the northwest and near the country’s southern and northern borders—and operations in at least forty-seven countries, it has a larger international footprint than any of its Mexican rivals.
+Formerly led by Joaquín “El Chapo” Guzmán—who is serving a life sentence in the United States—Sinaloa is one of Mexico’s oldest and most powerful drug trafficking groups with considerable influence in the Mexican government and public institutions.
+In addition to fentanyl trafficking, the group engages in extortion, human smuggling, oil and mineral theft, prostitution, and the weapons trade.
+With a significant presence in about half of Mexico’s states—particularly those along the Pacific coast in the northwest and near the country’s southern and northern borders—and operations in at least forty countries, it has a large international footprint, including in almost all fifty U.S. states.
+In 2024, U.S. authorities arrested Ismael “El Mayo” Zambada García, co-founder and leader of the Sinaloa Cartel, as well as Joaquín Guzmán-López.
+Since El Mayo’s arrest, the group has experienced major infighting between two factions: Los Mayos and Los Chapitos, exacerbating instability in Mexico.

 Jalisco New Generation Cartel (CJNG).
-Jalisco splintered from Sinaloa in 2010 and is among Mexico’s fastest-growing cartels, with operations in some two-thirds of the country.
-It is also present in more than three dozen countries and all fifty U.S. states.
-Like Sinaloa, the CJNG is one of the largest producers and traffickers of fentanyl to the United States, in addition to cocaine, methamphetamine, and several other drugs.
-It is also involved in fuel theft, extortion, and migrant smuggling.
-The group’s success is linked to its control over several Mexican ports, granting it greater access to the global drug supply chain.
+Jalisco splintered from Sinaloa in 2010 and is among Mexico’s most aggressive and fastest-growing cartels, with a notable presence across roughly two-thirds of the country.
+It is also present in more than forty countries and nearly all fifty U.S. states; the DEA says [PDF] it’s considered “one of the most significant threats to the public health, public safety, and national security of the United States.”
+Like Sinaloa, CJNG is one of the largest producers and traffickers of U.S.-bound fentanyl, in addition to cocaine, methamphetamine, and several other drugs.
+It is also involved in fuel theft, extortion, and human smuggling.
+The group’s success is linked to its control over critical Mexican ports, granting it greater access to the global drug supply chain.

 La Familia Michoacána (LFM).
-Formed in the 1980s, LFM has its base in western Mexico’s Michoacán state.
+Officially formed in 2006, though its roots date back to the 1980s, LFM is based in western Mexico’s Michoacán state.
 In 2009, U.S. President Barack Obama designated the group’s members as “significant foreign narcotics traffickers” and imposed financial sanctions on it under the Foreign Narcotics Kingpin Designation Act.
-While the group has weakened and fragmented in recent years, some experts say it has revived.
+The group has weakened and fragmented in recent years, with the DEA reporting that it currently operates “as a conglomerate of several powerful factions” rather than a cohesive organization.

 What led to the cartels’ growth?